Updated : Tue, July 25, 2023 @ 5:10 PM

 In this post, we will detail the Methylene Blue modification, which when conjugated to an oligonucleotide can act as an electrochemical biosensor2.
 The Methylene Blue compound itself has been utilized for over 100 years and has found numerous applications: in medicine as a pharmaceutical treatment3, in pathology as a histological dye4, and in analytical chemistry as a redox indicator5 (Fig. 1).
 However, more recently, Methylene blue-conjugated oligos have found a use in sensors which take advantage of the compound’s aromatic, heterocyclic structure and redox capabilities.
 These sensors utilize conformational changes occurring in the oligonucleotide upon interaction with a target molecule, which could be a specific chemical compound, a nucleic acid sequence, or even a protein such as an antibody.
 These conformational responsive oligos, dubbed aptamers, have been used in a number of other diagnostic applications (an animation of these in action can be found here6).
 In one example of these biosensors, Methylene Blue modified aptamers are linked through a monolayer to a gold electrode via a thiol linkage (Fig. 2).
 In this arrangement, the oligo’s conformation (when bound or unbound to its target) controls the level of electron transfer between methylene blue and the electrode.
 Thus, a measurement of the current running through the electrode provides a means of specific and highly sensitive detection of the target.

-Although our specialty lies in oligo design for qPCR and Stellaris RNA FISH, Biosearch manufactures custom oligos for use in a broad range of applications and has already successfully manufactured oligos for DNA biosensor assays2,10,12.
-Methylene blue labeled oligos can be custom ordered at a variety of scales and purification options, however for use in biosensor development, we recommend dual-HPLC purification.
+Although our specialty lies in oligo design for qPCR and Stellaris RNA FISH, LGC Biosearch Technologies also manufactures custom oligos for use in a broad range of applications and has already successfully manufactured oligos for DNA biosensor assays2,10,12.
+Methylene Blue labeled oligos can be custom ordered at a variety of scales and purification options, however for use in biosensor development, we recommend dual-HPLC purification.
 Please contact firstname.lastname@example.org for any questions concerning our custom oligo modifications offerings.

-* Biosearch does not currently offer design services of aptamers or specific guidance in their use, rather we provide the custom synthesis and purification of these specialty modified oligos.
-If interested in additional information or resources about aptamers, please contact biosearch’s technical support at email@example.com.
+* LGC Biosearch Technologies does not currently offer design services of aptamers or specific guidance in their use, rather we provide the custom synthesis and purification of these specialty modified oligos.
+If interested in additional information or resources about aptamers, please contact our technical support at email@example.com

 - http://pubchem.ncbi.nlm.nih.gov/compound/6099.
 Accessed Dec.
 2, 2014.